-If you don’t have a sitemap, you need to as soon as possible because it tells the search engines what content you have on your website and how often it is updated.
+If you don’t have a sitemap, you need one as soon as possible.
+It tells the search engines what content you have on your website.
 Your sitemap gives search engine bots the roadmap for your website and makes sure the bots check every web page.

 Fix it now: You should make sure you submit your sitemap to your Google Search Console account.

 To optimize your on-page content, you need to make sure you don’t have duplicate content.
-The SEMRush study showed that 2 in 3 websites have duplicate content.
+SEMRush showed that 2 in 3 websites have duplicate content.